 With an extended runway, and 14.5M passengers in 2016, London Luton Airport offers direct & connecting flight to all points of the globe, as well as seasonal flights to popular vacation & ski resorts.
 (A proposed new runway will take 'at least a decade' to open.

 London Luton Airport has one two-level passenger terminal.
 For Terminal details at this site open ‘Terminal Map’ and scroll down to the text; for ground transportation open: ‘Ground Transportation /Buses & Trains.

 Visa requirements for travelers from India: Tourists, travelers on business & other eligible visitors from India will now be able to visit both the UK and Ireland (North & South Ireland) - moving freely between the two countries on a single visa.

-- During 2017 a range of new restaurants and shops will open and immigration hall improvements are to be completed.
+Present & future Airport Developments: During 2017, a range of new restaurants and shops opened /will open, while immigration hall improvements were completed.

 - A proposed light rail link between the passenger terminal & Luton Airport Parkway - with connections there by an expresss train to Central London taking only 30 minutes are currently on the agenda.

 - - In July 2017 Luton Borough Council approved construction of a 2.3km automated people-mover - connecting the terminal with the Luton Airport Parkway station - supporting Airport passenger capacity to increase by 50 percent to 18M in 2020.